-After back-to-back critical and commercial hits, The Man Who Knew Too Much and The 39 Steps, Alfred Hitchcock’s career faced a momentary setback: Secret Agent left lots of people dissatisfied.
+After back-to-back critical and commercial hits, The Man Who Knew Too Much (1934) and The 39 Steps (1935), director Alfred Hitchcock’s career faced a momentary setback: Secret Agent left lots of people dissatisfied.
 Reviews were lukewarm and ticket sales were disappointing.
-Today, Secret Agent is still treated with indifference, but I rather enjoyed it — it’s one of the Master of Suspense’s most interesting movies.
+Today, Secret Agent is still treated with indifference, but I rather enjoyed it — it’s one of the Master of Suspense’s oddest thrillers.

-Based on a couple of short stories by acclaimed British playwright and novelist W. Somerset Maugham (The Letter and The Razor’s Edge), adapted into a screenplay by Charles Bennett (Cecil B. DeMille’s Unconquered and Voyage to the Bottom of the Sea), the downbeat Secret Agent deals more or less with the ethics of espionage — Hitchcock shows us here the nasty side of the counterintelligence world.
+Based on a couple of short stories by acclaimed British playwright and novelist W. Somerset Maugham (Of Human Bondage and The Razor’s Edge), adapted into a screenplay by Charles Bennett (Cecil B. DeMille’s Unconquered and Voyage to the Bottom of the Sea), the downbeat Secret Agent deals more or less with the ethics of espionage — Hitchcock shows us here the nasty side of the counterintelligence world.

 The story is told from the perspective of a group of spies, each one with distinctly different personalities.
-John Gielgud is a world-weary soldier who’s reluctant to kill.
-Madeline Carroll plays Elsa, a woman who’s in love with the idea of espionage, not with its implementation.
-Peter Lorre is an assassin who enjoys his job a little too much.
+Sir John Gielgud is a world-weary soldier who’s reluctant to kill.
+Madeline Carroll plays Elsa, a overly-enthusiastic spy who’s in love with the idea of espionage, not with its implementation.
+Peter Lorre is a ruthless assassin who enjoys his job a little too much.
 It’s the trio’s idiosyncrasies that form the crux of the film.

-Hitchcock encouraged the actors to play themselves.
+Hitchcock apparently encouraged the actors to play themselves.
 Stage actor Gielgud, who wasn’t comfortable with the film process, looks “ill-at-ease” throughout the entire movie, which is exactly right for his indecisive character.
 Carroll injects her own gregarious personality into her character.
 Lorre was a hopeless drug addict at the time of filming — an unhinged actor playing an unhinged assassin.
-Robert Young (The Enchanted Cottage) plays a laid-back American tourist.
-This is method acting before it became fashionable.
+American actor Robert Young (The Enchanted Cottage) plays, you guessed it, a laid-back American.

 As expected from a Hitchcock production, there are a few wonderful set-pieces.
 The “assassination sequence” is very suspenseful.
 Hitchcock effectively creates tension by building the sequence using a series of short shots.

 There’s also a chase sequence inside a huge chocolate factory that’s both odd and exhilarating.
 Secret Agent ends with a nasty trainwreck, which was done on a small budget, using judicious editing, lots of clever camera angles and goofy miniature work — it shouldn’t have worked but it did.
-And Hitchcock finds a way to incorporate (very black) humor into many serious serious situations.
+And, as expected, naughty Hitchcock finds a way to incorporate (very black) humor into many serious situations.